sma1laga/SPT-Flask/README.md

 ## 📚 About the Project

-The application exposes a collection of blueprints that cover a broad range of signal processing topics.
+The application is organised as a set of small Flask blueprints, each covering a particular DSP topic.
 Students and hobbyists can:

-- Plot fundamental signals and observe the results in real time
+- Plot and analyse continuous or discrete signals in real time
-- Perform convolutions and Fourier analysis—both continuous and discrete
+- Perform convolution, autocorrelation and Fourier analysis
+- Visualise Bode plots, inverse transforms and kernel animations
-- Model systems using process chains or editable block diagrams
+- Model systems with process chains or editable block diagrams
-- Design filters and experiment with various modulation schemes
+- Design filters with speech and image demos and experiment with modulation
+- Practise using the built-in training pages and exam modules

 The goal is a **practical, hands-on toolkit** that supports university courses and self-study alike.